 CNS Undergraduate Nonproliferation Fellowship Program

-The Summer Undergraduate Fellowship in Nonproliferation Studies at the James Martin Center for Nonproliferation Studies (CNS), Middlebury Institute of International Studies at Monterey (MIIS)—formerly the Monterey Institute of International Studies—is a paid fellowship.
+The Summer Undergraduate Fellowship (formerly Internship) in Nonproliferation Studies at the James Martin Center for Nonproliferation Studies (CNS), Middlebury Institute of International Studies at Monterey (MIIS)—formerly the Monterey Institute of International Studies—is a paid fellowship.
 Fellows will be compensated at the same rate as graduate research assistants.
 Fellowships last between 2-3 months, from early June to late August.
 Fellows are responsible for finding housing, with the assistance of the Fellowship Coordinator.

 - Be enrolled full-time at an undergraduate institution